ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 <https://nt.web.ve/en/index.json>

-This retrieves all the top-level elements.
+Retrieves all the top-level elements.
 See [API](#api) for more details about common properties.

 `data.sections` (array of objects):
 : Website sections.
 Every object has the `url`, `title` and `pages`